 On June 18, 2014, Exelon, PHI and DPL, and certain of their respective affiliates, filed an application with the DPSC seeking approval of the Merger.
 Delaware law requires the DPSC to approve the Merger when it determines that the transaction is in accordance with law, for a proper purpose, and is consistent with the public interest.
 The DPSC must further find that the successor will continue to provide safe and reliable service, will not terminate or impair existing collective bargaining agreements and will engage in good faith bargaining with organized labor.
-On February 13, 2015, Exelon, DPL, the DPSC staff, the Division of the Public Advocate and certain other parties filed a settlement agreement with the DPSC.
-A hearing on the settlement agreement was held on April 7, 2015.
-On April 16, 2015, the parties to this proceeding requested that hearings regarding DPSC approval of the settlement be postponed until May 2015 and that the decision of the DPSC be issued thereafter on or before June 2, 2015.
+On February 13, 2015, Exelon, DPL, the DPSC staff, the Division of the Public Advocate and certain other parties filed a settlement agreement with the DPSC, which was amended in April 2015.
+The DPSC approved the amended settlement agreement at its meeting held on May 19, 2015, memorializing this decision by written order issued on June 2, 2015.
+The specific grounds for the DPSC's approval of the Merger, as well as the specific conditions, will be included in a subsequent order to be issued by the DPSC.

-On August 19, 2014, the Joint Applicants filed an application with the MPSC seeking approval of the Merger.
+On August 19, 2014, the Joint Applicants, filed an application with the MPSC seeking approval of the Merger.
 Maryland law requires the MPSC to approve a merger subject to its review if it finds that the merger is consistent with the public interest, convenience and necessity, including its benefits to and impact on consumers.
-In making this determination, the MPSC is required to consider the following 12 criteria: (i) the potential impact of the merger on rates and charges paid by customers and on the services and conditions of operation of the utility; (ii) the potential impact of the merger on continuing investment needs for the maintenance of utility services, plant and related infrastructure; (iii) the proposed capital structure that will result from the merger, including allocation of earnings from the utility; (iv) the potential effects on employment by the utility; (v) the projected allocation between the utility's shareholders and ratepayers of any savings that are expected; (vi) issues of reliability, quality of service and quality of customer service; (vii) the potential impact of the merger on community investment; (viii) affiliate and cross-subsidization issues; (ix) the use or pledge of utility assets for the benefit of an affiliate; (x) jurisdictional and choice-of-law issues; (xi) whether it is necessary to revise the MPSC's ring-fencing and affiliate code of conduct regulations in light of the merger; and (xii) any other issues the MPSC considers relevant to the assessment of the merger.
 Evidentiary hearings were held beginning on January 26, 2015.
 On March 10, 2015, the Joint Applicants filed with the MPSC a settlement agreement entered into with The Alliance for Solar Choice, which is one of the stakeholder groups participating in the MPSC approval proceeding.
-On March 16, 2015, the Joint Applicants filed with the MPSC a settlement agreement entered into with Montgomery and Prince George's Counties in Maryland, and a number of other parties, including the National Housing Trust, the National Consumer Law Center, other organizations representing low and moderate income interests, and a consortium of nine recreational trail advocacy organizations.
-The MPSC staff, the State of Maryland and the Maryland Energy Administration, and the Office of People's Counsel have each filed briefs in opposition to the settlement agreements.
-The settlement agreements, along with the Merger and other issues in the proceeding, are subject to MPSC approval.
+On March 16, 2015, the Joint Applicants filed with the MPSC a settlement agreement entered into with Montgomery and Prince George's Counties in Maryland, and a number of other parties, including the National Housing Trust, the National Consumer Law Center, other organizations representing low and moderate income interests and a consortium of nine recreational trail advocacy organizations.
+On May 15, 2015, the MPSC approved the Merger, with conditions, including conditions that modify and supplement those originally proposed.
+On May 18, 2015, Pepco Holdings and Exelon announced that they had completed their review of the MPSC's order approving the Merger and have committed to fulfill the modified, more stringent conditions and package of customer benefits imposed by the MPSC.